Certificate in Counselling Supervision

 Who is this course for?

-This OCN accredited course has been running successfully for nine years.
+This OCN accredited course has been running successfully for ten years.

 It is for experienced counselling practitioners who wish to train to become counselling supervisors.
 The course is also suitable for those who would like to see whether becoming a supervisor is right for them.

 Applicants must hold a Diploma in Counselling, and have a minimum of 2 years post-qualifying experience or 400 counselling hours.

 They also need a letter of support from their counselling supervisor endorsing their suitability & readiness to undertake this training.

 What does the course cover?